Virginia Tech Hokies men's basketball

 The Virginia Tech Hokies men's basketball team is an NCAA Division I college basketball team competing in the Atlantic Coast Conference.
-Home games are played at Cassell Coliseum, located on Virginia Tech's campus in Blacksburg.
+Home games are played at Cassell Coliseum, located on Virginia Tech's campus in Blacksburg, Virginia.

 The Hokies have made the NCAA tournament 13 times, the most recent appearance coming in 2022.
-With the cancellation of the 2020 NCAA Division I men's basketball tournament due to COVID-19, the Hokies have made five straight appearances in the NCAA Tournament.
 They have reached the Sweet Sixteen twice, in 1967 and 2019.
-They advanced to the Elite Eight once in 1967.
+They advanced to the Elite Eight once, in 1967.

-The Hokies won the ACC Tournament title in 2022, the Metro Conference tournament title in 1979, the Southern Conference regular season championship in 1959–60, and two NIT titles in 1973 and 1995.
+The Hokies won the ACC Tournament title in 2022, the Metro Conference tournament title in 1979, the Southern Conference regular season championship in 1959–60, and two National Invitation Tournament titles in 1973 and 1995.

 History

 Early years, Southern Conference, Independent

 The Hokies' first intercollegiate basketball game was played January 22, 1909, resulting in a 33–26 win over Emory & Henry College.
 During the 1909–10 campaign, the Hokies completed the only undefeated season in school history by posting an 11–0 mark.

 From 1921 to 1965, Virginia Tech was a member of the Southern Conference.
 In 45 years, Tech won one regular season conference championship.
 That was in 1960, when under coach Coach Chuck Noe the Hokies hit the 20-win mark for the first time.
 That team lost to West Virginia, led by Jerry West, in the conference tournament championship game, and therefore was not eligible to advance to the NCAA tournament.